 Q.2.
 Why are viruses known as obligate parasites?

 A.2.
 Virus particles are inert outside cells.
 Therefore, they need to highjack the cellular machinery of their hosts for vital functions.

 Q.4.
 Write any five applications of bacteria.

-A.4.
-Bacteria is extensively used in the fermentation process such as baking, brewing, etc
+- Bacteria is extensively used in the fermentation process, such as baking and brewing.

 Q.5.
 Which bacteria are resistant to antibiotics?